Rogaland/fint-buildscripts/README.md

 The xsd-files are downloaded to `src/main/resources/schema`.
 If the `jaxb-bindings.xml` file is available in `src/main/resources/schema`, it will be used used during the code generation.
 If no binding-file is in the project, a default `jaxb-bindings.xml` file is downloaded.
-The generated code is stored in `src/main/java`
-Generated code includes `@ToString` from lombok.
+The generated code is stored in `src/main/java` and the generated classes includes `@ToString` from lombok.

 | Task | Description |
 |------|-------------|